 God knew how deeply corrupted by Satan, how numb and stubborn I was.
 I couldn’t achieve change just by knowing a little bit about myself.
 So, I was later exposed and dealt with by brothers and sisters.
 I remember one time a sister said to me, without mincing words, “I have some discernment over you now.
 You hardly ever fellowship on your innermost thoughts or reveal your own corruption.
 You just talk about some of your positive entry and understanding, as if your corruption were entirely resolved, as if you were free of it.”
 She also said that she used to adore me, that she thought I was a longstanding believer who understood the truth, that I knew how to experience in many things and I could suffer and pay a price in my duty, and particularly that I could accept being dealt with and pruned severely.
 That’s why she had looked up to me.
 She thought everything I said was right and she always listened to me, practically giving me the place of God in her heart.
 Hearing her say she’d practically come to see me like God was like being struck by a bolt of lightning.
 I was really scared and was really resistant to it.
 I thought, “If that’s true, haven’t I become an antichrist?
 How could you be so stupid, so undiscerning?
 I’m also corrupted by Satan.
 How could you have seen me that way?”
 I was devastated for days.
 I felt gutted every time I thought of what she’d said, and I had this strange feeling of terror, that something awful was closing in on me.
 I knew this was God’s wrath toward me, that His righteous disposition was coming upon me and I had to accept the consequences of doing that kind of evil.
 I knew that God’s disposition brooked no offense and I felt that I’d already been condemned by God, so I thought my path of faith was at its end.
 I couldn’t keep my tears back at this thought.
 I never imagined that I, someone who didn’t seem to do great evil or really bad things, could get to a point that was so grave.
 I not only misled people with doctrines, but I led them to worship me as if I were God.
 That was turning God into a figurehead, and it seriously offended God’s disposition.
 I was feeling really negative, and my transgressions and evil deeds felt burned into my heart.
 I felt like I was just like a Pharisee, an antichrist, that I was of Satan, a service-doer who would be eliminated.
 I just didn’t understand how I had let myself get to that point.
 In my regret, I came before God and repented, saying, “God, I’ve done great evil.
 I’ve offended Your disposition and I should be cursed and punished!
 I’m not asking for Your forgiveness, I just ask that You enlighten me so I can understand my satanic nature and see the truth of my corruption by Satan.
 God, I wish to repent, to be honest and upright.”

-After that, I read this passage of God’s words in my devotionals: “For example, you think that once you have a status, you need to hold yourself a certain way and speak in a certain tone.
+After that, I read this passage of God’s words in my devotionals: “For example, you think that once you have a status, you need to have an authoritative sort of presentation, and speak with a certain air.
 After you realize that this is an erroneous way of thinking, you should forsake it; do not walk that path.
 When you have thoughts like these, you must get out of that state, and not allow yourself to get stuck in it.
-Once you become stuck in it, and those thoughts and views take shape within you, you will disguise yourself and wrap yourself up, doing it more and more tightly, until finally people will not be able to see you anymore, and you will be speaking with others as though from behind a mask.
+Once you become stuck in it, and those thoughts and views take shape within you, you will disguise yourself, you will package yourself, doing it incredibly tightly so that no one is able to see into you or get a sense of your heart and mind.
+You will be speaking with others as though from behind a mask.
 They will not be able to see your heart.
 You must learn to let others see your heart; learn to open it up to them, and to draw close to them—you just take the opposite approach.
 Is this not the principle?
 Is this not the path to practice?
 Begin from within your thoughts and awareness: The moment you feel like wrapping yourself up, you must pray thusly: ‘Oh God!
 I want to disguise myself again, and am about to engage in schemes and deceptions once more.
 I’m such a devil!
 I make You detest me so!
 I am currently so disgusted with myself.
 Please discipline me, reproach me, and punish me.’
 You must pray, and bring your attitude out into the light.
 This involves how you practice.
 What aspect of humanity is this practice aimed at?
 It is aimed at the thoughts and ideas, and the intentions, that people have revealed with regard to an issue, as well as the path they walk and the direction they take.
-That is, as soon as an idea occurs to you and you want to act on it, you should curtail it, and then dissect it.
-As soon as you curtail and dissect your thought, will you not express and act on that thought a lot less?
-Moreover, would your inner corrupt dispositions not then suffer a setback?” (“To Resolve One’s Corrupt Disposition, One Must Have a Specific Path of Practice” in Records of Christ’s Talks).
+That is, as soon as such ideas occur to you and you want to act on them, you should curtail them, and then dissect them.
+As soon as you curtail and dissect your thoughts, will you not express and act on those thoughts a lot less?
+Moreover, would your inner corrupt dispositions not then suffer a setback?” (“To Resolve One’s Corrupt Disposition, One Must Have a Specific Path of Practice” in Records of Talks of Christ of the Last Days).
 God’s words pointed me onto a path of practice.
 To resolve my hypocrisy and my deceitful, evil satanic disposition, I had to practice the truth and be an honest person, learn to open up to God and share heartfelt fellowship with others, and in the face of problems, share my true perspective and thoughts.
 When I wanted to be disingenuous again, I had to pray to God, forsake myself, and do just the opposite.
 I had to open up, reveal and dissect my corruption, and not let my satanic disposition prevail.
 I was reminded of God’s words: “If you have many confidences that you are reluctant to share, if you are highly averse to laying bare your secrets—your difficulties—before others to seek the way of the light, then I say that you are someone who will not attain salvation easily, and who will not easily emerge from the darkness” (“Three Admonitions” in The Word Appears in the Flesh).
 I then felt how important being an honest person is.
 Over all my years of faith, I hadn’t practiced or entered into that, as basic a truth as it is.
 It was pathetic!
 So I prayed to God, willing to repent, practice the truth, and be an honest person.

 From then on, whenever I heard someone say I understood the truth and had stature, I felt really uncomfortable and embarrassed.
 I didn’t revel in it like I had before.
 There was one time I met a sister who heard I’d been a believer for a long time and could suffer for my duty, and she really admired me.
 She said right to my face, “Sister, I know you’ve been in the faith for a long time, you’ve heard lots of sermons and understand a lot of truths.
 I really admire you.”
 Hearing her say this scared me and I felt my skin crawl.
 I explained the truth of the matter right away, saying, “Sister, that’s not really the case.
 Don’t just look at appearances.
 I’ve believed in God for a long time, but I’m lacking in caliber, and I don’t love or pursue the truth.
 I’ve just made some superficial sacrifices through all my years of faith.
 I do some good things and can pay a price, but I haven’t been principled in my duty and I haven’t changed my life disposition much.
 I haven’t been able to take on the duties God has commissioned me with.
 I don’t consider God’s will or exalt Him, instead I oppose God and bring shame upon Him.”
 I shared this fellowship with her later on: “Your perspective isn’t in line with the truth.
 Don’t just blindly adulate people, but look at people and things based on the truths in God’s words.
 How does God look at people?
 He doesn’t care how many years they’ve believed, how much they’ve suffered and pounded the pavement, or how much they can preach.
 He cares whether they pursue the truth, whether their disposition has changed, whether they can bear witness in their duty.
 Some who are new to the faith can pursue the truth and they focus on their practice and entry.
 They progress quickly.
 They’re much better than me.
 You should admire them for their earnestness and effort in pursuing the truth, not me for being a long-time believer or having suffered.
 Someone’s time in the faith is ordained by God.
 There’s nothing to admire about it.
 If a long-time believer doesn’t pursue the truth and their life disposition hasn’t changed, but they just do some superficial good things, they are still a Pharisee who misleads others.
 That’s why pursuing the truth and having dispositional change are the most important things.”
 I felt much more at ease after sharing that fellowship.
 I stopped talking up doctrines and boasting in gatherings after that, but just shared my understanding of myself in light of God’s words.
 I also announced: “I’ve just barely gained some self-knowledge.
 I still haven’t changed, and I haven’t practiced or entered into this yet.”
 My fellowship was skin-deep, but I felt more at ease.